daattali/beautiful-jekyll/2018_readings.md

 2. How does plasticity in an ancestral population determine evolutionary trajectory?

-3. Do empirical results agree or disagree with theoretrical arguments?
+3. Do empirical results agree or disagree with theoretical arguments?